On Parallel Programming

 Accelerator-level parallelism (ALP) is the parallelism of application tasks that are offloaded to different special-purpose accelerators that can compute specific tasks more efficiently than a CPU.

 Request-level parallelism (RLP) is the parallelism of application request processing.
 For example, in a key-value store such as Memcached, clients send requests to a server to read or update a key in the store.
 The server executes these requests and sends responses to the clients.
 If these requests are independent of each other, they can be processed in parallel.
-Requests are independent of they do not use the same resources.
+Requests are independent if they do not use the same resources.
 Synchronization of a shared state is one of the biggest obstacles in parallel request processing.

 Parallel computer architectures